-- 3.1.2.1 Raw food materials should be protected from contamination by human, animal, domestic, industrial and agricultural wastes which may be present at levels likely to be a hazard to health.
-Adequate precautions should be taken to ensure that these wastes are not used and are not disposed of in a manner which may constitute a health hazard through the food. - 3.1.2.2 Arrangements for the disposal of domestic and industrial wastes in areas from which raw materials are derived should be acceptable to the official agency having jurisdiction.
+3.1.2.1 Raw food materials should be protected from contamination by human, animal, domestic, industrial and agricultural wastes which may be present at levels likely to be a hazard to health.
+Adequate precautions should be taken to ensure that these wastes are not used and are not disposed of in a manner which may constitute a health hazard through the food. hot and cold water are available mixing taps should be provided.
+There should be suitable hygienic means of drying hands.
+Where paper towels are used, a sufficient number of dispensers and receptacles should be provided adjacent to each washing facility.
+Taps of a non-hand operable type are desirable.
+The facilities should be furnished with properly trapped waste pipes leading to drains.